Unimuspanet/GithubVisualisation/README.md

 After the docker container is setup and running, go to localhost:3001 on any browser to view visualisation page

+## Example:
+Using my GitHub username as an example:

 ## Frameworks Used:
 * React js
 * Nivo Graphing framework